Klurifixus/health-journey/README.md

 * Personalized health advice tailored to the user's BMI and lifestyle inputs
 * Integration with Google Sheets for robust data management

+### Future features
+* Integration with Fitness Devices
+* User Account System
+* Advanced Data Visualization
+* PDF Export and Sharing
+* Mobile App Development

+## User Stories
+* Asked for fixing the fields for height to cm instead of meters.
+* Easier to fill in the questions (and that is on the way when it becomes a mobile app)

 ## Deploying to Heroku
 This application can be deployed to Heroku.
 Ensure you have the Heroku CLI installed and follow these steps: